CNOCTAVE/FreeMCJPG/docs/en/nav/index.md

 title: MC Nav
 layoutClass: m-nav-layout
 outline: [2, 3, 4]
-description: MC navigation network, provided by the MCJPG Organization, we are committed to providing better use of Minecraft navigation!
+description: MC navigation network, provided by the MCJPG, we are committed to providing better use of Minecraft navigation!
 ---

 <script setup>